CorBer/teensy_batdetector/README.md

 https://github.com/CorBer/teensy_batdetector/releases/tag/v1.5

 <b>Hardware:</b>
-Edwin has developed a great PCB (current version 0.8) that allows you to build a detector with minimal skills. <br>More details can be found at his website https://www.teensybat.com
+Edwin has developed a great PCB (current version 0.8) that allows you to build our detector with minimal skills. <br>More details can be found at his website https://www.teensybat.com

 ## <b>change to GRANULAR STRETCH</b>